tfmFerreira/Databank/docs/src/contrib/addingSimulation.rst

    BilayerData git and make a pull request to the main branch. **You can stop here or continue to create ``README.yaml`` file in step 4.**

 #.
-Before continuing, make sure that your ``Data`` submodule is switched to your own
+Before continuing, make sure that your BilayerData repository is switched to your own
    fork.
 To create the ``README.yaml`` file for the databank you should run :ref:`add_simulation_py` on your info-file: